Toast MODA …

 Is Toast MODA the group for you?
 As a curated group with a specific focus beyond your traditional museum membership, we do have a few requirements for our members.

-- Must be approximately within the age range of 21-40 (that’s right, we’re talking to you Millennials)
+Must be approximately within the age range of 21-40

-- Must sign up for the Toast membership level ($150/year)
+Must sign up for the Toast membership level ($150/year) in order to be eligible to register for and attend Toast MODA events.

 Get to Know the Toasters